 It was for these lucky pups and the humans who love them that we went on the hunt for the 30 best small towns for dog lovers.
-We considered only those towns with populations under 80,000 people (though most of the places on our list are home to a fraction of that), and considered everything from the number of dog-friendly restaurants and businesses, to local places to walk and play, to the number of canine health professionals within easy access.
+We looked at only those towns with populations under 80,000 people, and considered everything from the number of dog-friendly restaurants and businesses, to local places to walk and play, to the number of canine health professionals within easy access.

 Asbury Park, New Jersey